 Course Requirements Prior to Studying Abroad

-To ensure that students are able to complete the requirements for the major in time for graduation, all students must have four courses completed before studying abroad:
+To ensure that students are able to complete the requirements for the major in time for graduation, all students must have completed Statistics and either Micro or Macro Theory before studying abroad.
+(We strongly prefer that both theory courses and Econometrics are completed before studying abroad.)

 A&S majors, A&S minors and CSOM concentrators must earn at least a B- in at least one of the Intermediate Theory courses before going abroad.